In September 2009, I didn’t take a magical train to Hogwarts.

-FluentU, for example, offers three tiers of pricing, starting with a free plan.
+FluentU, for example, offers variable pricing, starting with a free plan.
 Not to mention, it’s one of the most entertaining and engaging ways to learn French.
-That’s because FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 You can learn grammar, boost vocabulary, attune your ears to natural French syntax and improve your overall French comprehension through video and audio lessons.
 The downside of learning French online, however, is the limitations on practicing your verbal French skills.
 While you can certainly talk back to your computer, there’s no one to correct your pronunciation in response.

 To remedy this, check out online language exchange websites like italki.
 There you can meet native French speakers and chat online for free!
 All you have to do is help them learn one of your native languages in return, and they’ll help you improve your spoken French in return.
 You can find more information on setting up an effective French language exchange here.

 The italki platform is the best place to set this exchange up, too—if you decide you really want to crank your French learning progress into overdrive, you can use italki to connect with a private French tutor.
 Get it all done in one place!

 Listen to French Audiotapes and Read French Books